 Eligibility for Low-Income Housing Energy Assistance Program (LIHEAP)

-Eligibility for LIHEAP is based on income, which is determined by the federal poverty guidelines (FPG) or a percentage of a state’s median income (SMI).
-Federal law sets the maximum income for LIHEAP eligibility at 150% of FPG, unless 60% of a state’s median income is higher.
-Income levels cannot be set lower than 110% of FPG.
-Households with higher energy costs relative to income or those with vulnerable members (such as elderly or disabled individuals) may receive priority.
-Since each state administers LIHEAP differently, income limits and qualifications can vary.
-For the 48 contiguous states and the District of Columbia, the 2024/2025 income limits are as follows:
+Eligibility for LIHEAP is based on household income, which is measured using the federal poverty guidelines (FPG) or a percentage of a state’s median income (SMI).
+Federal law sets the maximum income limit for LIHEAP eligibility at 150 percent of FPG, unless 60 percent of a state’s median income is higher, in which case the higher amount may be used.
+States are not allowed to set income limits lower than 110 percent of FPG, though they may give priority to households with higher energy costs relative to income or to households with vulnerable members, such as older adults, people with disabilities, or young children.

 To Wrap Things Up